-Configure your mobile app or IoT device · Cloudflare SSL docs
+Configure your mobile app or IoT device

 When the script attempts to connect to

-https://shield.upinatoms.com/temps, Cloudflare requests that a client certificate is sent, and the script sends the contents of
+https://shield.upinatoms.com/temps, Cloudflare requests that a client certificate is sent and the script sends the contents of

-/etc/ssl/certs/sensor.pem and then, as required to complete the SSL/TLS handshake, demonstrates it has possession of
+/etc/ssl/certs/sensor.pem.
+Then, as required to complete the SSL/TLS handshake, the script demonstrates it has possession of

 /etc/ssl/private/sensor-key.pem.